activecm/docker-zeek/Readme.md

 - A [configuration wizard](https://github.com/activecm/zeekcfg) for generating a `node.cfg` cluster configuration
 - Will automatically run `zeekctl` on start and print a diagnostic report if it fails
 - Cron will periodically ensure that all Zeek processes are running and restart any that have crashed
-- Zeek's package maanger is included, allowing you to easily install zeek plugins
+- Zeek's package manager is included, allowing you to easily install zeek plugins
 - Performance improvement by using `ethtool` to disable certain interface features by default
 - Performance improvement with AF_Packet plugin installed and enabled by default in the configuration wizard
 - Comes with the following other plugins pre-installed